Can A Dog Can Affect Your Home Insurance?

 - American Staffordshire Terriers

-- Dogs with past aggressive behavior
+- Dogs with a history of aggressive behaviour

 How to help prevent dog bites

-- Do not approach unattended dogs.
+- Avoid approaching unattended dogs.

 Other News